coreboot/coreboot/Documentation/mainboard/lenovo/skylake.md

 * clone the coreboot repo
 * build the coreboot toolchain

-You will also need to clone the [deguard](https://review.coreboot.org/deguard) repository, in order to bypass BootGuard.
+You will also need to clone the [deguard](https://review.coreboot.org/deguard) repository in order to bypass Boot Guard.

 ## Required proprietary blobs

-When flashing the T480/T480s for the first time, the following blobs are required for a full flash image:
+When flashing the laptop for the first time, the following blobs are required for a full flash image:
  * Flash Descriptor (IFD)
  * Management Engine (ME)